Kiddie22/Kleros_RPSLS/README.md

    - Check if backend server is running
    - Verify MongoDB connection
    - Check browser console for errors

-## 🚀 Deployment

-### Backend Deployment

-1. Set up MongoDB Atlas or local MongoDB
-2. Update environment variables
-3. Deploy to your preferred platform (Heroku, Railway, etc.)

-### Frontend Deployment

-1. Build the production version: `npm run build`
-2. Deploy to Vercel, Netlify, or your preferred platform
-3. Update API endpoints in the code

 ## 🤝 Contributing